Colombian tinamou

-The Colombian tinamou, Crypturellus erythropus columbianus, is a tinamou found in Córdoba, Sucre, Bolívar, and Antioquia in north-central Colombia.
+The Colombian tinamou (Crypturellus erythropus columbianus) is a tinamou found in Córdoba, Sucre, Bolívar, and Antioquia in north-central Colombia.
 Little is known about it.
 It occurs in lowland moist forest and shrubland at elevation up to 600 m.

 It is sometimes treated as a distinct species, and sometimes as a subspecies of the red-legged tinamou.
 The SACC rejected a proposal to elevate it to species status, arguing that the presently available data fail to support the split.
 BirdLife International followed this treatment; hence the Colombian tinamou has been dropped from the 2007 IUCN Red List.

-Etymology

-Crypturellus is formed from three Latin or Greek words. kruptos meaning covered or hidden, oura meaning tail, and ellus meaning diminutive.
-Therefore, Crypturellus means small hidden tail.

 Description

 The Colombian tinamou is approximately 30 cm in length.
 It is a medium-sized brownish tinamou.
 It has a plain brown crown and white throat.
 Its upper parts are also plain brown with no barring, white notches in the secondaries and wing coverts.
 Its underparts are paler brown with dark barring near vent.
 The legs are pinkish-red in color.
 The Colombian tinamou looks very similar to the red-legged tinamou (Crypturellus erythropus), however the Colombian tinamou is darker and has stronger barring.